Shrimp Teriyaki

 Instructions

-3. In a small bowl, whisk together soy sauce, brown sugar, corn starch, mirin, honey, sesame oil, ginger, and garlic.
+2. Whisk together soy sauce, brown sugar, cornstarch, mirin, honey, sesame oil, ginger, and garlic in a small bowl.

-4. Heat oil in a large nonstick skillet to medium-high heat and add shrimp to skillet in a single layer.
-Cook for 4-5 minutes, until shrimp is fully cooked and opaque.
+3. Heat oil in a large nonstick skillet over medium-high heat.
+Add shrimp in a single layer and cook 4-5 minutes until opaque and cooked through.

 Notes